uncled1023/IRCBot/readme.md

 ## Installation - Windows

-1) Download the Release.7z from the latest release and extract the files to a directory of your choice.<br>
+1) Download the Release.zip from the latest release and extract the files to a directory of your choice.<br>
 2) Run IRCBot-GUI.exe or IRCBot-Console.exe

 ## Installation - Linux (Alpha)

 1) Install mono and libgdiplus packages.<br>
-2) Download the Release.7z from the latest release and extract the files to a directory of your choice.<br>
+2) Download the Release-Mono.zip from the latest release and extract the files to a directory of your choice.<br>
-3) Download the files from here: https://github.com/uncled1023/IRCBot/tree/master/IRCBot/lib/Config and put them in the config folder alongside your config.xml.<br>
-* servers.xml contains all the server settings for the bot.
+* config/servers.xml contains all the server settings for the bot.
 Edit the default server and add more <server></server> if you want.<br>
-* modules.xml contains all the module config settings.
+* config/modules.xml contains all the module config settings.
 It is usually a good idea to separate them into separate folders/files for each server.
 You specify the modules.xml file in the server config.<br>
-* Atm, find the <chat></chat> module and set ''enabled'' to False.<br>

 4) Open a terminal emulator and cd it to the directory with the IRCBot-Console.exe.<br>
 5) Type: `mono IRCBot-Console.exe`